 Of all the treks in Nepal, the Langtang Valley Trek is often ranked in the top five.
 Located directly north of Kathmandu, Langtang Valley has long been considered a holy valley, as it holds many natural wonders.
 The Langtang Valley Trek is relatively short and can be completed in 7-8 days.
 It provides stunning views of Langtang Himal, the mountain range that towers over the region.

 Langtang Valley, which is isolated and high in elevation, is home to the hospitable Tamang ethnic group.
-Their rich culture and heritage is similar to their northern neighbours in Tibet, and is full of Buddhist symbols and monuments.
+Their rich culture and heritage are similar to their northern neighbors in Tibet and is full of Buddhist symbols and monuments.
 Biodiversity throughout the Langtang Valley Trek is abundant and well-preserved.
-Forests that make up the landscape on the way up to the Langtang Valley are shelter to the Red Panda.
-Other wildlife found in Langtang National Park includes the elusive Himalayan black bear, the goat-like Himalayan tahr, and legendary Yeti.
+Forests that make up the landscape on the way up to the Langtang Valley are sheltered to the Red Panda.
+Other wildlife found in Langtang National Park includes the elusive Himalayan black bear, the goat-like Himalayan tahr, and the legendary Yeti.
 The combination of sky-high mountain peaks, plentiful wildlife, and the cultural curiosities of the Tamang people make this trek so unique and special.

 The Langtang Valley Trek begins with an eight-hour drive from Kathmandu to Syabrubesi.
 The trail passes through the picturesque scenery of small villages next to terraced hillsides, following the Langtang River along the way.
 The sound of the moving water, complimented with lush pine, bamboo, and rhododendron forests fills us with energy.
 There is pure, fresh air all around us.